CEED/libCEED/examples/solids/index.md

 ## Hyperelasticity at Small Strain

-The strong and weak forms given above, in {math:numref}`lin-elas` and {math:numref}`lin-elas-weak`, are valid for Neo-Hookean hyperelasticity at small strain.
+The strong and weak forms given above, in {eq}`lin-elas` and {eq}`lin-elas-weak`, are valid for Neo-Hookean hyperelasticity at small strain.
 However, the strain energy density differs and is given by

 $$